All of Life’s Answers are Contained in this Story

 “I would never do things I thought were hurting other people like he did, especially to someone that trusted me.”
 She turns to look at me, I curse Freud and his slips, and continue quickly to cover,

 “...and I don’t think you would do what Hitler did.
 Even if you thought it might make a positive difference.
 Which—just to point out—was obviously not a positive difference.
 And obviously was not an accident, just once.”
-There is no judgement in her eyes, just concern; comforting care.
+There is no judgment in her eyes, just concern; comforting care.

 “I can’t believe what people do to each other sometimes.
 Makes me question everything.
 Everyone.”
 Her words imply a question I’m not sure I can answer.